hugoarsa/TFG/README.md

 The implementation has a variety of configuration options through flags that can be used in order to modify the Deep Learning architecture to fit various alternatives.

+The associated documentation published on the UPC commons page is on the Memoria_HugoAranda_TFG.pdf document.
+This document contains all of the different experiments that generated the best performing model, the theoretical background for the project and different project management elements.

 ---

 ## Installation